Gonzalo Sánchez Moreno: Career

 Moreno was born in Barcelona in 1972.
 He played as a right-back for FC Barcelona for 17 years for all categories.
 He was part of the first team FC Barcelona under Johan Cruyff during the 1994 UEFA Champions League Final.
 From 1995 to 1996 he signed for UD Almería.
 He rejoined FC Barcelona in 1997.
 He retired a year later due to a knee injury.

 Coaching

 In 2014, Moreno coached Madagascar's youth teams.
 He also won the 2014 Champion Clubs' Cup Indian Ocean with CNaPS Sports club from Madagascar.
 In 2016, he coached the Bangladesh national football team.
 Former Bangladeshi player and Bangladesh Football Federation president Kazi Salahuddin said he was impressed with his long career in FC Barcelona since the age of eight.
 He was taught by former Dutch legend Johan Cruyff and played with stars like Luís Figo and Pep Guardiola.
-Moreno also coached the Bangladesh's under-23 team with Satyajit Das Rupu.
+Moreno also coached the Bangladesh's under-23 team.
 He achieved a bronze medal for Bangladesh at the 2016 South Asian Games.

 He holds the UEFA A-license and is currently coaching for FC Barcelona Academy PRO, New York, US.